 Mediation was not regulated as a dispute resolution method under Brazilian law until early 2016 when the Mediation Law came into force.

-It is strongly recommended that the foreigner avoid having Brazilian courts decide any contractual disputes, as they are slow and generally inept to deal with cross‑border issues.
-Fortunately, Brazil’s Arbitration Law allows for the use of arbitration, permitting parties to choose any person or chamber (such as the International Chamber of Commerce, the London Court of International Arbitration and the International Centre for Dispute Resolution) to arbitrate conflicts that may arise between them.
+Brazilian courts – especially in small towns – tend to be slow and generally inept to deal with cross‑border issues.
+Fortunately, Brazil’s Arbitration Law allows parties to choose any person or chamber (such as the International Chamber of Commerce, the London Court of International Arbitration and the International Centre for Dispute Resolution) to arbitrate conflicts that may arise between them.

 Until the passing of Law 13,467/2017 there was great uncertainty as to the possibility of individual employment disputes being resolved by arbitration.
 While there is still some uncertainty as to how the employment courts will interpret these changes, the Labour Code now provides that arbitration of disputes between individual employees and their employers will be allowed where the employee’s remuneration is greater than twice the maximum benefit under Social Security and the employee either proposes or expressly agrees to submit the dispute to arbitration.
 Among other issues, to minimise a challenge to the validity of the arbitration clause employers may consider expressly stating that the arbitration costs will be borne by the employer (especially where the employee’s remuneration is not far from the Social Security threshold).